Apoo711/obsidian-discordrpc/README.md

 ## Contributing
 Contributions are welcome!
 If you have ideas for new features or have found a bug, please feel free to open an issue or submit a pull request.

+## Acknowledgements
+Special thanks to lukeleppan, the creator of the original [Obsidian-DiscordRPC plugin](https://github.com/lukeleppan/obsidian-discordrpc), which served as the inspiration for this new version.

 ## License
 This plugin is licensed under the [MIT License](LICENSE).